 I am the Wick Cary Assistant Professor of Political Economy in the International and Area Studies Department at the University of Oklahoma.
 In the Fall of 2018, I will be a Postdoctoral Scholar at the Center on Democracy, Development, and the Rule of Law at Stanford University.
 I received my Ph.D. in Government from Cornell University in 2017.
 I study public opinion and political behavior in authoritarian regimes, primarily in sub-Saharan Africa.
 I am also interested in macro-issues of regime stability and legitimization in non-democratic and transitioning regimes.

-My dissertation investigates why people choose to vote in non-competitive elections.
+My current book project investigates why people choose to vote in non-competitive elections.
 I spent 2014/15 in Cameroon conducting an original national public opinion survey in order to explore how and why people choose to engage in elections that never result in electoral turnover.
 I show that there are important (yet so far unexplored) cleavages in autocratic regimes that create different incentives for different types of people to participate in politics.
 Further, I argue that most people don't necessarily vote because they have received things from the state.
 Instead, certain types of people are more likely to vote out of a sense of civic duty, a desire to improve the level of democracy, or due to familial and community pressure.